 Many people looking to try a low-carb diet may be intrigued by Subway's line of wraps over the brand's traditional subs.
 Subway wraps pack all the same sandwich fixings inside a tortilla instead of on a roll.

-But if you're trying to lose weight, going the way of the wrap may be getting you more than you bargained for in terms of fat, calories and ingredients.
+But if you're trying to lose weight, going the way of the wrap may be giving you more than you bargained for in terms of fat and calories.

 Video of the Day

 Subway Wraps' Ingredients and Nutrition

 Subway wraps are made of traditional soft tortilla ingredients such as enriched unbleached flour, wheat gluten, baking powder, soy lecithin, sugar, yeast, garlic granules, onion powder, dextrose and citric acid.
 They come in two flavors: spinach and tomato basil.